This post may contain affiliate links. Please read our disclosure policy.

 • Place the crumble mixture in the refrigerator to chill while you make the muffin batter.

-To make the muffin batter.
+Make the muffin batter.

-• In a large bowl, place the flour, xanthan gum, baking powder, baking soda, salt, granulated sugar and brown sugar.
+• In a large mixing bowl, place the flour, xanthan gum, baking powder, baking soda, salt, granulated sugar and brown sugar.
 Whisk to combine and break up any lumps in the brown sugar.

 • If adding any simple mix-ins like chocolate chips, add them to the batter now and mix just until evenly distributed throughout the batter.